Anomalies

 - Six detection types: duplicate payment, unusual amount, rapid succession, duplicate invoice payment, duplicate bill payment, duplicate vendor

-- Scheduled scans (daily cron + after each sync) plus on-demand Rescan now
+- Scheduled scans (daily and after each sync) plus on-demand Rescan now

 - Default 30-day lookback for transaction-based checks; vendor checks run across all active vendors